The Writing Group was holding its weekly meeting in Alfie’s Coffee shop.

 Matt gave her the nod.
-She started to read out her paranormal horror short story titled “Spirit of Death”
+She started to read out her paranormal horror short story titled “Spirit of Death.”

 When she had finished everyone sat in silence with wide eyes and open mouths.
-For a while no one spoke and Alfie, the coffee shop owner, shook his head in disapproval behind the counter.
+For a while no one spoke and Alfie, the coffee shop owner, shook his head in disapproval from behind the counter.

 “Why couldn’t your main character just talk to the headless man who kept trying to kill her?” asked Richard.

-“Right then” said Matt, “my update is that I have finished my first draft”
+“Right then,” said Matt, “my update is that I have finished my first draft.”